DeSantis talks family, China, Florida Democrats during 1st 2023 news conference - NewsBreak

 BONITA SPRINGS, Fla.
 (WFLA) — While speaking about environmental protection strategies for his second term as governor , Ron DeSantis thanked his supporters and discussed his family time during the holidays and leading into his second inauguration.

-DeSantis joked that he hoped everyone had a good holiday, saying that with three young children, he had not rested but the kids had behaved well during the inauguration.Tampa got 4th most PPP funds in large US cities, study says
+DeSantis joked that he hoped everyone had a good holiday, saying that with three young children, he had not rested but the kids had behaved well during the inauguration.Fort Walton Beach Fire Dept. work more than 5,000 calls in 2022

 “Two is tough, we knew that, but six and four, but they behaved very well, so the next day my wife and I took them to get some toys to thank them for being so nice,” DeSantis said.
 “But you know the thing is, they get all these toys, and this wasn’t true, I don’t think when I was a kid, but a lot of this stuff was made in China, and a lot of it breaks, it’s cheap stuff.
 I’m just thinking to myself, ok you get it from China because it’s cheaper to pay, but if it doesn’t last a week what difference does it make?”